drowningnewt/keysolve-web/README.md

 ## Trigram Types

 **ALT (Alternation)**
-An alternation sequence is when hand use alternates over three consecutive keypresses - either Left-Right-Left or Right-Left-Right.
+An alternation sequence is when hand use alternates over three consecutive keypresses - aba.

 **ROL (Roll)**
-A roll is when one hand presses two keys consecutively and is followed or preceded by a keypress on the other hand - either Left-Left-Right, Left-Right-Right, Right-Left-Left, or Right-Right-Left.
+A roll is when one hand presses two keys consecutively and is followed or preceded by a keypress on the other hand - either aab or abb.

 **ONE (Onehand)**
-A onehand is when all three keypresses are pressed on the same hand, and in an order from left to right or right to left.
+A onehand is when all three keypresses are pressed on the same hand, and in an order from left to right or right to left - aaa.
 - `asd`, `sdf`, and `fds` are all onehands on QWERTY.

 **RED (Redirect)**
-A redirect is when all three keypresses are pressed on the same hand but don't occur in a smooth order.
+A redirect is when all three keypresses are pressed on the same hand but don't occur in a smooth order - aaa.
 - `sea`, `sca`, and `rse` are all redirects on QWERTY.

+## Quadgram Types

+**CAQ (Non-SFS Chained Alternation)**
+An alternation sequence combined with another alternation sequence where a hand alternates over four cosecutive keypresses.
+All keypresses must have unique fingers - abab.
+- `with`, `othe`, and `make` are valid patterns on QWERTY.

+**SAQ (Total Chained Alternation)**
+Chained alternation but without CAQ's requirement of unique fingers.
+- `than`, `ight`, and `when` are valid patterns on QWERTY.

+**CRQ (Chained Roll)**
+A roll pattern followed by another roll pattern (roll start + roll end / aab + abb) - aabb.
+- `atio`, `life`, and `ings` are valid patterns on QWERTY.

+**BTQ (Bidirectional/Non-SFS True Rolls)**
+A pattern where a key is pressed on one hand, a roll is done on the other, and then returning back to the initial hand (roll end + roll start / abb + bba).
+The pattern a__a must not be an SFS - abba.
+- `some`, `this`, and `time` are valid patterns on QWERTY.

+**TRQ (Total True Rolls)**
+True rolls without BTQ's restriction of a__a not being an SFS.
+- `ting`, `come`, and `bout` are valid patterns on QWERTY.

+**4RQ (4roll)**
+A 4roll is when all four keypresses are pressed on the same hand, and in an order from left to right or right to left - aaaa.
+- `poin`, `plin`, and `rewa` are valid patterns on QWERTY.

+**RDQ (4red)**
+A 4red is when all four keypresses are pressed on the same hand but don't occur in a smooth order - aaaa.
+- `you'`, `hink`, and `reat` are valid patterns on QWERTY.

+## Color buckets are broken for the following stats:
+- SAQ
+- RDQ